TalAharon23/ansible-web-server-roles/README.md

     export AWS_SECRET_ACCESS_KEY="your_secret_key"
     ```

-3. Generate and Set Up EC2 Key Pair, then add it to the repo directory.
+3. Generate and Set Up the EC2 Key Pair, then add it to the repo directory.

 ## Provision Infrastructure with Terraform